 Truthfully, I would prefer hiking in Atlantis, Bahamas over winter hiking, but we do live in New Hampshire.
 In practical terms, that means that we have a lot of winter.
 So however much I would like to be in Hawai’i, watching birds, instead I am reluctantly trying to find the good aspects of winter hiking.

 During the winter, especially as a spoonie with MS or other chronic condition, it is so easy and attractive to snuggle up at home with a good book and a fire.
-Admittedly, that should have a spot in your agenda, but also consider braving the cold and going out.
+Admittedly, that should have a spot in your agenda too, but I encourage you to brave the cold and go out.
 Even for short periods there are so many pluses!
 Here are just a few.

 After I found out about my MS, I looked around for support and discovered the MS Fitness Challenge GYM on Facebook.
 What an amazing community and I love their motto: “Every Step is a Rep”.